 Our view of Chiawa Camp

 In many ways, we think Chiawa is one of the best, and best-run, camps in Africa.
 The service and food are top-notch, with a team who tend to go out of their way to make everyone feel comfortable – and left us feeling that nothing was too much trouble.
 The camp manages to be luxurious, while still feeling homely and welcoming, a balance that can be difficult to get right.
-And a good complement of excellent guides and a flexible attitude towards activities means that, guests will usually get to do what they want, more or less when they want.
+A good complement of excellent guides and a flexible attitude towards activities means that guests will usually get to do what they want, more or less when they want.
 We love it.

 Rooms at Chiawa Camp

 Chiawa Camp stands on the banks of the Zambezi River, in the Lower Zambezi.